ozaner/ozanerhansha.github.io-OLD/_posts/other/regarding-the-simulation-of-the-future.md

 Even more unfortunately, it turns out such a simulation would require far more computing power than your supercomputer would allow.
 But you have a brilliant idea.
 The super computer, with its limited power, can simulate things a year or two into the future

 ## Simulation of the Simulator

+basically show that the assumptions are false given that predicting th future can lead to a causailty loop, also say that sure quantum effects are the easiest scapegoat but there might be a more fundemntal physical restriction to even approximating the future due to causaility.

+Also machines are just particles so they shouldn't be unsimualtable in the same way plants or rocks are not unsimulatable